howarddierking/blog.howarddierking.com/src/posts/2016-09-16-goodbye-jekyll-hello-metalsmith.md

   });
 ```

 One other thing to point out here is, as I mentioned earlier, nearly everything in a Metalsmith project is a plugin and installed as an NPM package (including the markdown processor in this example).
-This give you tons of choices in how you design and configure your site generator.
+This gives you tons of choices in how you design and configure your site generator.

 One of my very favorite things about Metalsmith is the [layouts](https://github.com/superwolff/metalsmith-layouts) plugin.
 The plugin allows you to specify almost everything, including your desired template engine.
 The engine simply needs to be supported by [consolidate.js](https://github.com/tj/consolidate.js), and as you can see, [there are many supported engines](https://github.com/tj/consolidate.js#supported-template-engines).
 As for me, while it may not be the "new hotness" of template engines, I selected ejs, because it's Javascript.